AdrianAntico/AutoQuant/README.md

 <p>

 ##### **ParDepCalPlots()**
-Great for visualizing the relationships of features and the reliability of the model in predicting those effects.
+<code>ParDepCalPlots()</code> is for visualizing the relationships of features and the reliability of the model in predicting those effects.
 Build a partial dependence calibration line plot, box plot or bar plot for the case of categorical variables.

 ##### **EvalPlot()**
-Two versions: calibration line plot of predicted values and actual values across range of predicted value, and calibration boxplot for seeing the accuracy and variability of predictions against actuals.
+<code>EvalPlot()</code> Has two plot versions: calibration line plot of predicted values and actual values across range of predicted value, and calibration boxplot for seeing the accuracy and variability of predictions against actuals.

 ##### **threshOptim()**
-Great for situations with asymmetric costs across the confusion matrix.
+<code>threshOptim()</code> is great for situations with asymmetric costs across the confusion matrix.
 Generate a cost-sensitive optimized threshold for classification models.
 Just supply the costs for false positives and false negatives (can supply costs for all four outcomes too) and the function will return the optimal threshold for maximizing "utility".

 ##### **RedYellowGreen()**
-Computes optimal thresholds for binary classification models where "don't classify" is an option.
+<code>RedYellowGreen()</code> computes optimal thresholds for binary classification models where "don't classify" is an option.
 Consider a health care binary classification model that predicts whether or not a disease is present.
 This is certainly a case for threshOptim since the costs of false positives and false negatives can vary by a large margin.
 However, there is always the potential to run further analysis.
 The RedYellowGreen() function can compute two thresholds if you can supply a cost of "further analysis".
 Predicted values < the lower threshold are confidently classified as a negative case and predicted values > the upper threshold are confidently classified as a postive case.
 Predicted values in between the lower and upper thresholds are cases that should require further analysis.
 </p>
 </details>